How to consult the Love I Ching Oracle:

 The I Ching oracle is over 4000 years old, and is based on the 4000 year old "Book of Changes".
 The original book of changes can be difficult for modern westerners to understand as it is filled with hundreds of historic references pertaining to ancient China.
 More modern I Ching readings use a modern translated version of the Book of Changes. iFate's award-winning I Ching readings use one such modern translation.

 iFate's most recent translation is the "Love I Ching".
-We've taken the classic Book of Changes and adapted each of the 64 hexagram meanings to questions about love and romance.
+We've taken the classic Book of Changes and adapted each of the 64 hexagram meanings to questions about love, romance, dating and personal relationshiops.
 The general, underlying significance of each hexagram has not been altered from the original Book of Changes.
-But meanings have been painstakingly adapted to reflect questions of the heart.
-The result is something we're very proud of, and we think you're going to love.
+But meanings have been carefully adapted to reflect questions of the heart.

 What can I ask the Love I Ching?

 The I Ching works best with general questions.
 Traditionally, when one consults the I Ching it always includes the word 'please'.
-Some good examples of questions are, "Can you give me some insight into my relationship, please?", or "Can you give me some outlook on my lovelife, please?"
+Some good examples of questions are, "Can you give me some insight into my relationship, please?", or "Can you give me some relationship counseling please?"

 Can I ask the same question twice?